 Adults who wish to acquire upper secondary educational qualification may enrol in regular upper secondary education programmes with special adjustments for adults.
 The organisation of education is adapted to meet the needs of adults.
-In the 2017/2018 school year, 18 690 adults were enrolled in upper secondary adult education programmes.
-The institutions that organise the adult education that leads to an educational qualification are primarily upper secondary schools with adult education units; the enrolment percentage of adults in these institutions was at 57% of all adults in upper secondary education.
-Of the 2 940 adults who completed upper secondary education, as many as three quarters finished upper secondary technical education and a quarter (26%) the upper secondary vocational education.
+In the 2020/2021 school year, 13.851 adults were enrolled in upper secondary adult education programmes.
+The institutions that organise the adult education that leads to an educational qualification are primarily upper secondary schools with adult education units; the enrolment percentage of adults in these institutions was at 61% of all adults in upper secondary education.
+Of the 2 258 adults who completed upper secondary education, as many as 12% attained the upper secondary general educational qualification, close to two thirds (60%) upper secondary technical and other vocational educational qualification, and about one quarter (28%) short upper secondary or upper secondary vocational educational qualification.